Uniform Congressional District Act: Impact

-Due to this act, elections to the House of Representatives are very similar to elections to the House of Commons of Canada and the House of Commons of the United Kingdom, except constituencies in the United States tend to have greater populations.
+Due to the Uniform Congressional District Act, elections to the House of Representatives are very similar to elections to the House of Commons of Canada and the House of Commons of the United Kingdom, except constituencies in the United States tend to have greater populations.
 These and other countries' electoral bodies use first-past-the-post (FPTP) electoral rules to decide the winner of an election.
 However, one distinction is that in the United States, there are typically only two major parties on the ticket for an election to Congress.
 As a result, the winning candidate often receives a majority (or close to a majority).
 By contrast, constituencies in countries that regularly have more than two candidates on the ballot (such as Canada or the United Kingdom) tend to only be won by a plurality, not a majority.
 FPTP, as a result, may be interpreted to be inherently less representative than other election processes, such as mixed-member proportional representation, which is in use in Germany and New Zealand.

 Competitive single-member districts elected by FPTP can be inherently less representative than safe districts: if a candidate only wins by a narrow majority or a plurality, many voters may feel disenfranchised with the result.
-However, in multi-member proportional districts, the proportion of the vote won by a political party results in them winning the same or similar proportion of seats in a multi-member district, especially when overhang seats and leveling seats are part of the electoral system.
-A similar solution is ranked-choice voting (RCV), in which voters rank candidates by preference, who are eliminated in rounds until a candidate wins a majority.
+However, in multi-member proportional districts, the proportion of the vote won by a political party results in them winning a similar proportion of seats in a multi-member district, especially when overhang seats and leveling seats are part of the electoral system.
+A comparable solution is ranked-choice voting (RCV), in which voters rank candidates by preference, who are eliminated in rounds until a candidate wins a majority.

+Some advocacy groups, such as FairVote and Fix Our House have advocated for repealing the single-member-district requirement as a part of adopting proportional representation in the United States.